Probing the Higgs Portal at the Fermilab Short-Baseline Neutrino Experiments: Simulation validation

 \subsection{Background Generation}

 There are several sources of potential background events for the signal we are considering, though all are in principle reducible.
 As the SBN detectors are operated on the surface, cosmic ray induced backgrounds are a significant worry.
 On the other hand, it is rare for cosmic rays to mimic the signal we are considering, as any tracks or showers should come in pairs and generally appear in the middle of the detector.
-Furthermore, systems are being designed specifically to tag and eliminate cosmic ray backgrounds at MicroBooNE~\cite{Adams:2019bzt}.
+Furthermore, systems are being designed specifically to tag and eliminate cosmic ray backgrounds at MicroBooNE~\cite{Adams:2019bzt}, while SBND and ICARUS are also being designed with dedicated cosmic ray taggers as well~\cite{Antonello:2015lea}.
 Beyond such a tagger, a combination of timing and angular cuts can further reduce this background, though it could in principle still hinder reconstruction of signal events.
 We do not consider this background further in this study.

 The remaining backgrounds are due to beam neutrinos.
 Both interactions in the dirt and in the detector volume can contribute, though we only consider interactions in the fiducial detector volume, which should dominate for the analysis we have developed.
 Even this dominant background cannot fully mimic our signal and several cuts can be used to drastically reduce it, as discussed below.